michieltjampens/dcafs/docs/README.md

 Tries to teach the basics of using dcafs with the use of a dice rolling simulator.
 This simulator can be found in the examples sub folder.

+### Rtvals (updated to 2.3.2)

+All the info about the various rtvals, except integration in store.

 ### TaskManager (to update for 2.0.0)
 Explains how to use taskmanager.